This article was updated on July 18, 2018.

 The U.S. Centers for Disease Control and Prevention (CDC) reports absenteeism-linked productivity losses cost U.S. employers "$225.8 billion annually, or $1,685 per employee."
 In addition to the cost of lost productivity, absenteeism can place an immense burden on HR management.
 From unplanned absences that drive up costly OT to partial absences such as late arrivals, leadership can struggle to maintain productivity while scrambling to cover replacements.

 In light of fast-changing compliance and regulatory requirements, HR leadership should seek out comprehensive absenteeism management technology and solutions.
 This requires an end-to-end understanding of all aspects involved in managing absenteeism in all of its forms, as well as the risks associated with protected absence information.

-Research by Guardian indicates that the following are considered critical success tools:
+Guardian indicates that the following are considered critical success tools:

 - Usage and claims reporting

 - Accommodation for short-term disability, FMLA and other forms of absenteeism